khezen/bulklog/README.md

 A collection is a set of schemas.

-### Consumer
+### Output

-*bulklog* outputs JSON docuemts to consumers such as Elasticsearch, MongoDB, etc...
+*bulklog* outputs JSON docuemts to destinations such as Elasticsearch, MongoDB, etc...

 ---